fradamt/HitStar/README.md

 This means that you can make a lot of variations for different kind of audiences.
 Want to play with your K-Pop loving friends?
 Simply generate a card game with a K-Pop playlist!
 Want to keep it at the more general hits?
 Use the open playlists as inspiration.
+Do you want to avoid the hassle to print out the cards?
+In the app you have the chance to pick random songs from desired folders without the need to scan a QR-Code.
+This is perfect for a on the go quizz-session or Hitster-Bingo.

+Anyway.
 In the [description](https://github.com/Born2Root/HitStar/#how-to-build-your-own-game) you learn howto:
 - Prepare and gather your music files
 - Design and generate your own cards
 - Print out and prepare the game material
-- Install and adjust the App for your mobile device
+- Install and adjust the App for your mobile device (for usage with printed cards and without them)
 - Play & have a lot of fun!

 **Key Points of the whole gameplay:**